 Psoriatic Arthritis.
 Psoriatic arthritis (PsA) is an inflammatory arthritis that is seen in association with skin psoriasis.
 It causes joint pain and swelling that can lead to damage of the joint if the inflammation is not controlled.
 Baricitinib has been shown to inhibit the JAK-STAT pathway in related conditions such as psoriasis in Phase II trials, and based on its activity profile, baricitinib also has the potential to demonstrate positive clinical outcomes in PsA.
-Lilly no longer plans to initiate a Phase III program to evaluate the safety and efficacy of baricitinib in patients with PsA during 2017.
+Lilly expects to initiate a Phase III program to evaluate the safety and efficacy of baricitinib in patients with PsA during 2018.

 Atopic Dermatitis.
-Atopic dermatitis is a condition that makes the skin red and itchy and which is common in children but can occur at any age.
+Atopic dermatitis (AtD) is a condition that makes the skin red and itchy and which is common in children but can occur at any age.
 Atopic dermatitis is long lasting and tends to flare periodically and then subside.
 Lilly has conducted a Phase IIa trial to evaluate the safety and efficacy of baricitinib in patients with moderate-to-severe atopic dermatitis.
 The JAK-STAT pathway has been shown to play an essential role in the dysregulation of immune responses in atopic dermatitis.
 Therefore, we believe that inhibiting cytokine pathways dependent on JAK1 and JAK2 may lead to positive clinical outcomes in atopic dermatitis.
+In December 2017, Lilly announced that a Phase III program to evaluate the safety and efficacy of baricitinib in patients with moderate to severe AtD has been initiated.

 Systemic Lupus Erythematosus.
 Systemic lupus erythematosus (SLE) is a chronic disease that causes inflammation.
 In addition to affecting the skin and joints, it can affect other organs in the body such as the kidneys, the tissue lining the lungs and heart, and the brain.
-Lilly has initiated a Phase II trial to evaluate the safety and efficacy of baricitinib in patients with SLE.
-Baricitinib's activity profile suggests that it inhibits cytokines implicated in SLE such as type I interferon (IFN), type II IFN-γ, IL-6, and IL-23 as well as other cytokines that may have a role in SLE, including granulocyte macrophage colony stimulating factor (GM-CSF) and IL-12.
+Lilly has conducted a Phase II trial to evaluate the safety and efficacy of baricitinib in patients with SLE.
+Baricitinib's activity profile suggests that it inhibits cytokines implicated in SLE such as type I interferon (IFN), type II IFN- $\gamma$ , IL-6, and IL-23 as well as other cytokines that may have a role in SLE, including granulocyte macrophage colony stimulating factor (GM-CSF) and IL-12.
 The potential impact of baricitinib on the IFN pathway is highly relevant to SLE, as clinical and preclinical studies have established that this pathway is involved in the pathogenesis of SLE.

-We exercised our co-development options in both rheumatoid arthritis and psoriatic arthritis to fund 30% of future global development costs through regulatory approval, including post-launch studies required by a regulatory authority, in exchange for increased tiered royalties ranging up to the high twenties on potential future sales.
-We also exercised our co-development options in both atopic dermatitis and axial spondyloarthritis, should Lilly decide to progress into a pivotal program in these indications.
+We exercised our co-development options in rheumatoid arthritis, atopic dermatitis, and psoriatic arthritis to fund 30% of future global development costs through regulatory approval, including post-launch studies required by a regulatory authority, in exchange for increased tiered royalties ranging up to the high twenties on potential future sales.
+We also exercised our co-development options in systemic lupus erythematosus and axial spondyloarthritis, should Lilly decide to progress into a pivotal program in these indications.